-- 1) a colloquium on the theoretical knowledge covered in the internship programme; - practical skills test confirmation by the head of specialisation of the medical procedures or treatments performed by the doctor included in the training programme.
+- a colloquium on the theoretical knowledge covered in the internship programme; - practical skills test confirmation by the head of specialisation of the medical procedures or treatments performed by the doctor included in the training programme.

-Place of internship: department of maxillo-facial surgery accredited for specialised training in surgery maxillo-facial.
+Place of internship: department of maxillo-facial surgery which is accredited to provide specialty training in maxillo-facial surgery.

-Place of duty: maxillo-facial surgery department, which is the site of the basic internship.
+Place of duty: oral and maxillofacial surgery department, which is the site of the basic internship.